Hongkou Park Incident: Arrests and investigation

+General Kenkichi Ueda signing the Shanghai ceasefire agreement at a Japanese army hospital where he was hospitalized due to injuries.

 Yun dropped a second improvized bomb (Note: The second bomb was described as an 8x3x2 inch tin box filled with nitroglycerin.) nearby with the intent to kill himself.
 However, it failed to go off.
 The crowd reportedly mobbed and attempted to lynch Yun, but the military police pulled him away, bruised and bleeding.
 According to an eyewitness, Yun grinned defiantly during his arrest.
 Yun was sentenced to death at a military trial on May 25.
 He was transferred to Japan in November, and executed by firing squad on December 19.

+Japanese crowds receiving General Shirakawa's coffin upon its arrival at Yokosuka Station, on 31 May 1932.

 Shortly after the attack, the military secured the perimeter, and did not permit anyone to leave until they were searched.
 Several Chinese people were arrested, although they were later released.
 A Chinese person managed to escape the park and sought refuge in the house of W. S. Hibbard, an American park-keeper.
 Japanese troops surrounded Hibbard's house, extracted the Chinese man, and kept Hibbard in detention.

 What followed was a vigorous search for anyone involved in the attack.
 Members of the KPG went into hiding.
 Kim Ku and three others hid at the house of American Presbyterian missionary George Ashmore Fitch, who was sympathetic to the Korean and Chinese resistance against Japan.
 Kim eventually managed to escape arrest, and lived to see the liberation of Korea in 1945.